-- Revenue increase of 2.5%, but with lower margins resulting in an EBITDA reduction of 0.8% compared to the prior year however operating profit has increased 67.9% - Increases in revenue, EBITDA and operating profit from broadcast TV and radio distribution products with RPI-linked contracts - Decreased revenue due to the lower renewal pricing on the main DTT multiplexes.
-Channel utilisation remains strong returning to 100% at 30 June 2023 - Increase in customer services credits arising from the fire on the Bilsdale site negatively impacting revenue (2023: £15.3m; 2022: £7.6m) - Continued delivery of the smart energy metering contracts across the North of England and Scotland with fully rolled out network coverage of 99.5% - Increase in revenue from the continued ramp-up of activity on smart water metering networks and increased water device sales. - One-off revenue and cash receipt following Cellnex transactions on former telecoms sites
+- Revenue increase of 4.4%, but with lower margins resulting in an EBITDA reduction of 0.4% compared to the prior year however operating profit has increased 64.9% - Increases in revenue, EBITDA and operating profit from broadcast TV and radio broadcast distribution products with RPI-linked contracts - Decreased revenue due to the full year effect of lower renewal pricing on the main DTT multiplexes.
+Channel utilisation remains strong returning to 100% at 30 June 2023 - Increase in customer services credits arising from the fire on the Bilsdale site negatively impacting revenue (2023: £15.3m; 2022: £7.6m) - Continued delivery of the smart energy metering contracts across the North of England and Scotland with fully rolled out network coverage of 99.5% and increased device sales - Increase in revenue from the continued ramp-up of activity on smart water metering networks and increased water device sales. - One-off revenue and cash receipt following Cellnex transactions on former telecoms sites